-Sole proprietorship is called individual person business.
-It can be defines as a form of business in which an individual person invest his own capital, uses his own talent and experience dealing with the affairs of management, assumes all the threat of business and also responsible for the result of the operations”.
+Advantages and Disadvantages of Sole Proprietorship: A sole proprietorship is called individual person business.
+It can be defined as a form of business in which an individual person invests his own capital, uses his own talent and experience dealing with the affairs of management, assumes all the threat of a business and also responsible for the result of the operations”.

-Characteristic of Sole Proprietorship
+Characteristics of Sole Proprietorship

-- Ownership: The ownership in sole proprietorship is held by a single person who runs the business.
+- Ownership: The ownership in a sole proprietorship is held by a single person who runs the business.

-- Finance: In sole trader ship the owner himself managed capital of the business.
+- Finance: Insole trader ship the owner himself managed capital of the business.

 - Legal status: In the eyes of law, the combination of sole trader and his business are combined together and treated as one.

-- Ease of dissolution: One of the important characteristic of sole proprietorship is that it can easily dissolve as like its formation.
+- Ease of dissolution: One of the important characteristic of a sole proprietorship is that it can easily dissolve as like its formation.

 Advantages of Sole Proprietorship

 - Ease of formation.
-The main advantage of sole proprietorship is that it can easily be formed by any person by undertaken any legal business for earning profit.
+The main advantage of a sole proprietorship is that it can easily be formed by any person by undertaken any legal business for earning profit.

 - Sole authority.
-The owner of the business has complete authority to deal with the affairs of business.
+The owner of the business has complete authority to deal with the affairs of a business.
 He prepares the plain, invest his money, supervise the business and enjoy the profit.

 - Sole claim on profit.
 The owner of the business receives full profit earned from the business.